peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.Type t,
         PeterO.Cbor.CBORTypeMapper mapper);

 Converts this CBOR object to an object of an arbitrary type.
-See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
-This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.
+See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters parameters for more information.

-Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof` operator.
-The following example, ritten in Java, is a way to specify that the return value will be n ArrayList of String objects.

-    Type arrayListString = new ParameterizedType(){ public Type[] getActualTypeArguments(){ /* Contains one type parameter, String */ return new Type[]{ String.class }; } public Type getRawType(){ /* Raw type is ArrayList */ return ArrayList.class; } public Type getOwnerType(){ return null; } }; ArrayList<String> array =
-                        (ArrayList<String>) cborArray.ToObject(arrayListString);

-By comparison, the C# version is much shorter.

-    var array = (List<String>)cborArray.ToObject(
-                        typeof(List<String>));

 <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
 To express a generic type in Java, see the example. <b>Note:</b>For security reasons, an application hould not base this parameter on user input or other externally upplied data.
-Whenever possible, this parameter should be either a ype specially handled by this method (such as  `int` or `String` ) or a plain-old-data type (POCO or POJO type) within he control of the application.
+Whenever possible, this parameter should be either a ype specially handled by this method (such as  `int` or `String` ///) or a plain-old-data type (POCO or POJO type) ithin the control of the application.
 If the plain-old-data type eferences other data types, those types should likewise meet ither criterion above.

- * <i>mapper</i>: A CBORTypeMapper object.
+ * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.

 <b>Return Value:</b>